 Some homeowners take on hardwood flooring installation projects themselves.
 We rarely see good results with this.
 It often costs more, and causes a lot of stress.
 Installing hardwood floors is more complicated than what’s usually shown in DIY videos.
 For economy, efficiency, and optimal results, it’s best to hire professionals.

 If you’re looking to install hardwood floors in the San Diego, CA area, please contact us.
-As a hardwood flooring installer with over fourteen years of experience in residential and commercial flooring, we serve our customers with dedication and expertise (read our customers reviews here).
+As a hardwood flooring installer with over fifteen years of experience in residential and commercial flooring, we serve our customers with dedication and expertise (read our customers reviews here).
 Our free, non-obligatory in-home estimate will give you a better idea of your options.
 You can request a free quote here right away.

 Contact Us